Yousef-Hesham/Deep-Neural-Network-Image-Classification/README.md

 ## 1 - Packages
 Needed packages

-numpy is the fundamental package for scientific computing with Python. matplotlib is a library to plot graphs in Python. h5py is a common package to interact with a dataset that is stored on an H5 file.
+numpy is the fundamental package for scientific computing with Python.<br/>
+matplotlib is a library to plot graphs in Python.<br/>
+h5py is a common package to interact with a dataset that is stored on an H5 file.<br/>

 ## 2 - Outline of the Project